infracost/infracost-jenkins/README.md

 ## Contributing

 Issues and pull requests are welcome.
-Please create issues in [this repo](https://github.com/infracost/infracost) or [join our community Slack slack](https://www.infracost.io/community-chat), we are a friendly bunch and happy to help you get started :)
+Please create issues in [this repo](https://github.com/infracost/infracost) or [join our community Slack](https://www.infracost.io/community-chat), we are a friendly bunch and happy to help you get started :)

 ## License